What is Actual Cash Value?

 For items outside of your home itself, the depreciation rate will vary widely.
 To help determine how much your item will be worth in a few years time, check out the depreciation calculator by Claims Pages.

 Suppose your home becomes so damaged that it’s deemed a total loss, meaning the cost to replace the home is higher than its current value.
 In that case, you can expect to be reimbursed for the market value of your home minus depreciation (of what your home was worth before the total loss) and your deductibles.
+To find out more, take a look at our guide on market value vs replacement cost.

 Filing a claim with actual cash value coverage